ifBars/BetterSewerKeys/README.md

 # BetterSewerKeys

 BetterSewerKeys transforms the sewer key system from a single-use master key into a strategic per-entrance unlocking system.
-Instead of one key unlocking all sewer entrances, each entrance now requires its own key, forcing players to make careful decisions about which entrances to prioritize.
+Instead of one key unlocking all sewer entrances, each entrance now requires its own key.

 ## What Changed?